 Within Athora Belgium, the Actuarial Function is co-ordinated by the Chief Risk Officer (CRO).
-In other words, from an organisational point of view, the Actuarial Function Holder as a staff member of Athora Belgium is under the responsibility of the CRO who is tasked to ensure that the Actuarial Function has the means to perform its duties.
+In other words, from an organisational point of view, the Actuarial Function Holder as a staff member of Athora Belgium is under the responsibility of the CRO who is mandated by the Executive Committee to ensure that the Actuarial Function has the means to perform its duties.